Computerized classification test: Psychometric model

 There are advantages and disadvantages to each.
 CTT offers greater conceptual simplicity.
 More importantly, CTT requires fewer examinees in the sample for calibration of item parameters to be used eventually in the design of the CCT, making it useful for smaller testing programs.
 See Frick (1992) for a description of a CTT-based CCT.
 Most CCTs, however, utilize IRT.
 IRT offers greater specificity, but the most important reason may be that the design of a CCT (and a CAT) is expensive, and is therefore more likely done by a large testing program with extensive resources.
 Such a program would likely use IRT.

 Starting point

 A CCT must have a specified starting point to enable certain algorithms.
-If the sequential probability ratio test is used as the termination criterion, it implicitly assumes a starting ratio of 1.0 (equal probability of the examinee being a master or nonmaster).
+If the sequential probability ratio test is used as the termination criterion, it implicitly assumes a starting ratio of 1.0 (equal probability of the examinee being a master or non-master).
 If the termination criterion is a confidence interval approach, a specified starting point on theta must be specified.
 Usually, this is 0.0, the center of the distribution, but it could also be randomly drawn from a certain distribution if the parameters of the examinee distribution are known.
 Also, previous information regarding an individual examinee, such as their score the last time they took the test (if re-taking) may be used.